lyraddigital/vscode-css-grid-course-snippets/README.md

 ## Chat Application Code Snippets

 Below is the list of all the snippets in this extension.
-Each prefix starts with `ld-cg-chat-app`, which indicates it's part of the Lyrad Digital Flexbox Course chat application example.
+Each prefix starts with `ld-cg-app-chat`, which indicates it's part of the Lyrad Digital CSS Grid Course chat application example.

 | Prefix | Video | Description |
 |-------------- | ----------- |------------- |